My SEO Promise to you

 The registration process is a bit intimidating as it can require you to put metadata in the head of your webpages.
 That’s easy for some, not for others.
-There is a plug-in for WordPress called Insert Headers and Footers which is very useful for this.

 The warnings and reports are important.
 It’s Google’s way of telling you about the health of your site from the point of view of the Googlebot.

-List your Business on Google, Bing and Facebook
+List your Business on Google, Bing, Facebook & Yelp

 Essential If you serve a local community.
 And, even if you don’t operate locally, get set up on Google My Business, and Bing Places for Business and get a Facebook Business Page.